Thomas Howard, 14th Earl of Arundel: Diplomatic and political career

 In June 1607, Arundel hosted a feast at court and produced a play, The Tragedy of Aeneas and Dido to entertain the Prince de Joinville.
 Arundel was an effective diplomat during the reign of James I. After coming to court, he travelled abroad, acquiring his taste for art.

-Quartered arms of Sir Thomas Howard, 14th Earl of Arundel, KG: Quarterly of eight 1: Gules a bend between six crosses crosslet fitchy Argent (Howard); 2: Gules, three lions passant guardant in pale or armed and langued azure a label of three points argent (Plantagenet, arms of Thomas of Brotherton, 1st Earl of Norfolk); 3: Chequy or and azure (de Warenne, Earl of Surrey); 4: Gules a lion rampant Argent (Mowbray); 5: Gules a golden lion rampant (Fitzalan); 6: Argent a chief Azure (Clun); 7th Sable a fret Or (Maltravers); 8: Argent a fess and a quarter Gules (Woodville).
+Quartered arms of Sir Thomas Howard, 14th Earl of Arundel, KG: Quarterly of eight 1: Gules, on a bend between six cross-crosslets fitchy argent an escutcheon or charged with a demi-lion rampant pierced through the mouth by an arrow within a double tressure flory counterflory of the first (Howard, with augmentation of honour); 2: Gules, three lions passant guardant in pale or armed and langued azure a label of three points argent (Plantagenet, arms of Thomas of Brotherton, 1st Earl of Norfolk); 3: Chequy or and azure (de Warenne, Earl of Surrey); 4: Gules a lion rampant Argent (Mowbray); 5: Gules a golden lion rampant (Fitzalan); 6: Argent a chief Azure (Clun); 7th Sable a fret Or (Maltravers); 8: Argent a fess and a quarter Gules (Woodville).

 He was created Knight of the Garter in 1611.
 In 1613 he escorted Elizabeth, the electress consort Palatine, to Heidelberg as part of her marriage celebrations, and again visited Italy.
 On Christmas Day 1616 he took communion in a Church of England service, seen as a true test of his conformity, having been appointed a Privy Councillor in July 1616 He supported Sir Walter Raleigh's expedition to Guiana in 1617, became a member of the New England Plantations Committee in 1620 and planned the colonization of Madagascar.

 Arundel presided over the House of Lords Committee in April 1621 for investigating the corruption charges against Francis Bacon, whom he defended from degradation from the peerage, and at whose fall he was appointed a commissioner of the Great Seal.
 On 16 May 1621, he was briefly sent to the Tower of London by the Lords on account of insulting Baron Spencer by referring to their respective ancestry.
 He then incurred Prince Charles's and the Duke of Buckingham's anger by his opposition to the (proposed) war with Spain in 1624, and by his share in the duke's impeachment.